We Broke the Rules: Other credits

 The other contributors to the album We Broke the Rules include: musicians Miguel Echavarria (tambora, bongo drum, and Sammy Puntiel (guira); audio mixer Monchy Jiminez; and photographer Manuel Sierra.

 Legal Issues

 Aventura and their label Premium Latin Music, Inc. were sued for $50,000 because of flipping the main melody of "Axel F" by Harold Faltermeyer in their song Perdi El Control.
 The issue was resolved by removing the song off the album, and replacing it with "Cuándo Volverás" from their previous album.
 The song is still available on original physical copies of the album.
-It was also available digitally as it was release as a single and it looks like the group now has the rights to use the beat for the song.
-But it was shortly taken off the digital streaming stores.
+It was also available digitally as it was released as a single in 2022, but it was shortly removed.